 Double-Dipped Cherries & Strawberries

 Too busy to bake?
 Let us do the work for you.
 Our decadent twist on Dad’s childhood favorite, our twice-dipped cherries are the one exception to the “no double-dipping” rule.
-If Dad’s been extra good this year, pair them with dipped strawberries topped with almonds, chocolate chips and swizzles.
-Find these double-dipped treats on our website.
+If Dad’s been extra good this year, pair them with dipped strawberries topped with almonds, chocolate chips and drizzles.
+Find these dipped fruit treats on our website.
 Pair your treats with some of these fantastic Father’s Day gifts.
 Dad will love them!

 Which dessert will you make Dad?
 Will you make one of these or your own special recipe.
 Let us know in the blog comments.